No Remorse (Motörhead album)

-No Remorse is a compilation album by English rock band Motörhead, released in September 1984.
+No Remorse is a compilation album by the English rock band Motörhead, released in September 1984.
 The album provides an overview of the band's time with Bronze Records and also includes four newly recorded tracks.
 It is the final album the band released on Bronze Records, with the new material being the first to feature the band's new line-up of Lemmy, Phil Campbell, Würzel, and Pete Gill.

 Recording

 After touring in support of their 1983 album Another Perfect Day, guitarist Brian "Robbo" Robertson and drummer Phil "Philthy Animal" Taylor left Motörhead and eventually decided to form a new band together called Operator.
 It had been Taylor who had suggested Motörhead hire Robertson to replace longtime guitarist "Fast" Eddie Clarke, who left the band after recording 1982's Iron Fist.

 In the Motörhead documentary The Guts and the Glory, Taylor explains:

 "..I had a good talk to myself and thought, 'Well, maybe it's about time I move on,' you know.
 'Cause I enjoyed playing with Robbo so much, maybe I'll get a band together with him, or something like that.
 I didn't really have a plan.."

 In his memoir White Line Fever Lemmy reflects on Taylor's departure:

 "..I hadn't been seeing much of Phil but I had been getting the impression that he wasn't really that keen any more.
 Although we didn't discuss his reasons for leaving the band, I think part of it was because he wanted to become a serious musician, or whatever it is people think heavy metal isn't which, if you ask me, is total bullshit...And our troubles with Brian Robertson aside, Philthy was one of the biggest Thin Lizzy fans in existence...There we were with auditions to do that day with two guitarists who had travelled from Cheltenham and Wales.
 Now I didn't have a drummer!
 But I have to admit, Phil was a gentleman about the whole thing...He did leave decently, unlike some of Motörhead's former members.."